Training Your Puppy or Dog

 - If your dog starts to jump up on you, stand still, don’t look at your dog, and bring your hands and arms up to your chest so that your dog won’t lick them or paw at them.

 - Once you’ve done this, calmly wait until your dog stops jumping up.
+You can also turn your back.

 - Once your dog calms down and brings his or her front paws down onto the ground, be very happy and maybe even pet your dog’s front paws.

 The solution to the jumping up problem is providing your dog with an alternative method of greeting you at their level.
 Having a strong sit-stay cue helps as this can refocus and calm your dog down (Tips for training Sit-Stay HERE).
 They can’t jump up if they are seated!
 Once your dog is calm, then kneel down and give him a warm hug and kiss and reward for the good behaviour.
+I send Kilo to a stool near the front door to sit and reward him.

 5. Unwanted Chewing or Nipping